parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 ## Objectives
 * Provide ceilinged and floored `\` and `%` functions, for all integer types.
 * Maintain the failure behavior of native operators (i.e. `x / 0` and `x % 0`)
-* Maintain the return type deduction of native operators.
+* Maintain the result type deduction of native operators.
 * Maintain overflow behavior of native operators.
 * Avoid unnecessary computation.